With schools now closed and the vast majority of the UK population now in lockdown, how have the nation’s viewing behaviours changed?

 So is this the new reality?
 The UK linear TV landscape has continued to struggle over the past three years coming under increasing pressure from Netflix and You Tube viewing in particular.
 Competition will continue to ramp up over this period with the launch of Disney+, not to mention the abundance of gaming and education content that has already launched this week on YouTube and other platforms.

-To combat this, Virgin Media have already announced they will be providing children’s channels to all their customers for free until the end of April, and other key provider such as Sky could potentially follow suit.
+To combat this, Virgin Media have already announced they will be providing children’s channels to all their customers for free until the end of April, and other key providers such as Sky could potentially follow suit.

 This coupled with the increase in potential media hours in the day for content consumption it would not be a surprise to see the UK rivalling France for the largest increase in viewership across this week as parents relax the rules around linear TV viewing to cope with their new reality.